jamesquinlan/dsc-techstack/topics/git.md

 - **Local repository** - stored on a personal computer.

-- **Remote repository** -  stored outside the local system, usually on a remote server or cloud.
-Remote repo necessary while several members are working on a project.
-The remote repo is where the project code resides, changes are pushed, and pull other members' feature additions.
+- **Remote repository**—stored outside the local system, usually on a remote server or cloud.
+A remote repo is necessary while several members are working on a project.
+It is where the project code resides, changes are pushed, and other members' feature additions are pulled.

 > NOTE: We will start by working with local repositories.